-To summarize, changes in muscle strength and their activity may be observed in patients after ACL surgeries in comparison to healthy controls.
+Changes in muscle strength and their activity may be observed in patients after ACL surgeries in comparison with healthy controls.

-Firstly, patients knee periarticular muscles were weaker in isokinetic test comparing to healthy individuals.
-The greatest strength deficit was observed for IB (about 20%), and surprisingly the loss of muscle torque was observed also in non-operated limb.
+First, patients' knee periarticular muscles were weaker in isokinetic test compared to healthy individuals.
+The greatest strength deficit was observed for IB (by about 20%), and, surprisingly, the loss of muscle torque was observed also in non-operated limb.
 As the advantage of such situation is possibility to achieve the acceptable LSI value, when for knee extensors in ACLR it remains below proper level.